catapam/from-the-shadow/README.md

 * Difficulty increases as rounds and levels are going by;
 * The hero is 'illuminated' and can be revived by a divine light that is seen also when the hero recharges health;
 * The hero runs out of the screen to next round while the screen gets darker when an enemy is defeated, engaging the player to check what comes next;
-* Next turn will random enemies and backgrounds, enter in depth in the story and universe;
+* Next turn will bring new random enemies and backgrounds, enter in depth in the story and universe;

 ## Colors

 ## Typography

+## Scenario

+## Characters

 ## Wireframes